msachi/CV/README.md

 - Carried out research projects at Institute Jozef Stefan, Slovenia, and University of Groningen, The Netherlands
 - Participated in the Amgen Scholars programme at Cambridge University (scientific summer project)
 - Carried out undergraduate teaching of biochemistry practical classes

+### Achievements and awards

+- Awarded a full 4-year PhD scholarship by the Wellcome Trust
+- Awarded a 2-year undergraduate scholarship at Wadham college, Oxford
+- Awarded one university and two college awards for performance in university exams at Oxford
+- Ranked first in class in first-year university exams at Oxford (1/92)
+- Awarded Zois Scholarship by the Government of Slovenia

 ### Other activities